Criminal Justice: Law Enforcement

 • 3

 A survey of domestic violence including spousal or partner battering, child abuse and child neglect, causes, effects, and consequences of domestic violence; judicial, law enforcement and other interventions to protect victims; practical applications of the law; assisting victims/clients with resource and referral assessment; and study of public policy, criminal justice, and legal issues and problems.
-Placement at ENG 101 level strongly advised.
+Placement at ENG 101 level strongly recommended.

 • CJS 225